 What Is ECS?

 An Elastic Cloud Server (ECS) is a basic computing unit that consists of vCPUs, memory, OS, and Elastic Volume Service (EVS) disks.
-After the ECS is created, you can use it on the cloud like using your local PC or physical server.
+After an ECS is created, you can use it on the cloud similarly to how you would use your local PC or physical server.

 ECSs support self-service creation, modification, and operation.
 You can create an ECS by specifying its vCPUs, memory, OS, and login authentication.
-After the ECS is created, you can modify its specifications when necessary.
+After creating an ECS, you can modify its specifications when necessary.
 ECS works with other services to provide a reliable, secure, efficient computing environment.

 - Rich specifications: A variety of ECS types are available for different scenario requirements.
 There are multiple customizable specifications for each type.

 - Comprehensive images: Public, private, and shared images can be flexibly selected to request for ECSs.

 - Differentiated EVS disks: Common I/O, high I/O, ultra-high I/O, and general purpose SSD disks are available for all of your service requirements.

 - Flexible billing modes: Yearly/Monthly and pay-per-use billing modes allow you to purchase and release resources at any time based on service fluctuation.